 In the Deanery at Westminster Abbey hangs an oil painting on canvas by Italian artist Canaletto, about 1749, showing the procession of Knights of the Order of the Bath leaving the Abbey after an installation service in their chapel.
 This was bequeathed to the Abbey in 1792 by the son of Dean Joseph Wilcocks, who is shown in the painting, as Dean of this order of knighthood.
 It also shows the newly completed western towers of the Abbey.
 Dimensions 100 x 100 cm.

-Painting not available for public viewing (colour photos of this item are not in the public domain as stated on some websites but are Dean and Chapter of Westminster copyright).
+This painting is not normally available for public viewing but it is on special display in the Abbey Galleries from March until autumn 2020.
+(Colour photos of this item are not in the public domain as stated on some websites but are Dean and Chapter of Westminster copyright).

 This oil painting on panel is dated 1595 and was given to the Abbey by Dean Joseph Wilcocks, according to the inscription on the back.
 The face of the elderly queen was painted over to make her look younger, probably in 1760.
 The inscription shows it was painted in the 37th year of her reign and contains a chronogram (although this makes the date 1597).
 She holds a glove in her left hand and a fan in her right.

 Painting not available for public viewing but photos of the recently cleaned painting can be purchased.

 A large portrait of Queen Elizabeth II wearing her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 and given to the Abbey by a generous donor).
 A postcard is available from the Abbey shop.
 It is on public display in the new Queen's Diamond Jubilee Galleries

 A 15th century portrait on wood of Henry IV was presented to the Abbey in 1906 and hangs in a room within the Deanery.